Raman Spectroscopy

 Cost-Effective Analysis

-Furthermore, combining Raman and SEM analysis in one instrument saves both money and space.
+Combining Raman and SEM analysis in one instrument saves both money and space.
 Rather than purchasing separate instruments, laboratories can invest in a single, versatile system.

 Applications Across Fields